MacSpain/InfraredGlobe/README.md

 Unity version 2022.3.45f1

+Go to Assets/Scenes and open SampleScene if you don't see anything.

 Quick tutorial when in Play mode/running a build:

 Right Mouse button - drag around to rotate globe